 - disinfecting wipes – for sanitizing

-- plastic cups or ziptop freezer bags – for a stand in “barf bucket”
+- large plastic cups or ziptop freezer bags – these can stand in for vomit bags.

 - mini can of Lysol – for fumigating and sanitizing

-- squirt bottle or bottled water – for cleaning off car seats, seat belts, and Rapunzel’s tangled doll hair (don’t ask)
+- squirt bottle or bottled water – for wiping off car seats, seat belts, and Rapunzel’s tangled doll hair (don’t ask)